Xi instructs on cybersecurity work, highlights principles to build cyberspace strength - ExBulletin

 As for cybersecurity, Xi stressed that “without ensuring cybersecurity, we cannot safeguard national security; without promoting computer applications, we cannot achieve modernization.”

-“On the international scene, as we now see cyberattacks in the Russian-Ukrainian conflicts, and those of the United States and NATO, China could be a primary target of American cyberattacks because it sees us as the ‘cyber -threat ‘#1,” he added.
-Tang said, noting that these geopolitical factors pose new challenges for cyber defense lines, especially when certain core technologies are dominated by the US-led West.
+“On the international stage, as we now see cyberattacks in the Russian-Ukrainian conflicts, and those of the United States and NATO, China could be a primary target of American cyberattacks because it sees us as the No.

 Xi’s advice

-Xi said in his statement that vigorous efforts should be made to advance the development of high-quality cybersecurity and informatization enterprises and make new achievements to strengthen China’s strength in cyberspace, thereby making new contributions. to building a modern socialist country in all respects and to national advancement. rejuvenation on all fronts.
+Xi said in his instructions that vigorous efforts should be made to push forward the high-quality development of cybersecurity and informatization enterprises and make new achievements to enhance China’s strength in cyberspace, thereby making new contributions to building a modern socialist country in all respects and advancing national rejuvenation on all fronts.

-On Tuesday, a book featuring Xi Jinping’s thought on building China’s strength in cyberspace was published by the People’s Publishing House, which provides a summary of the CCP’s experience in cyberspace regulation. and a guide to developing cybersecurity and computerization.
+On Tuesday, a book introducing Xi Jinping’s thinking on building China’s strength in cyberspace was released by the People’s Publishing House, which provides a summary of the CPC’s experience in cyberspace regulation and a guide to developing cybersecurity and informatization.

 Under Xi’s leadership, a series of major decisions and measures involving cyber development have been introduced and put into practice.